Abbas-Khann/CodeChef_Hackerrank_CodeWars-Practice_Problems/README.md

 # CodeChef-Problems
-### In this repository i will be solving and putting in the Solution to the codechef, codewars and Hackerrank problems.
+### In this repository i will be solving and putting in the Solution to the codechef, codewars and Hackerrank problems mainly using java, typescript.